webplatform/docs-wpd/CSS_property_guide/index.md

 http://docs.webplatform.org/wiki/WPD:New_Page

+[SIERRA: Or you can navigate to the URL where you want the page to live & access the tool from the missing-page page.]

 You need to use the "CSS Property" section to create a new page for your CSS property. change "css/properties/foo" to "css/properties/property-name" (in my case it would be "css/properties/background-image") and press the "Create CSS property page button"

 ==Entering data on the page==